pnpnpn/dna2vec/README.md

 Reading pretrained dna2vec
 ---

-You can read pretrained dna2vec vectors within `pretrained/dna2vec-*.w2v` using the class `MultiKModel` in `dna2vec/multi_k_model.py`.
+You can read pretrained dna2vec vectors `pretrained/dna2vec-*.w2v` using the class `MultiKModel` in `dna2vec/multi_k_model.py`.
 For example:

 ```